AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 // Take 2
 //
 // One the whole above code seems good.
-The code is not verbose and is not too terse as well.
+// Above code is not too verbose and is not too terse as well.
-// I felt above code as practical.
-// However, is there any other approach that is good as well as pragmatic?
 //
+// However, is there any other approach that can be more pragmatic?
+//
-// Let us check below code snippets.
+// Let us check below code snippets:

 // VersionArtifactLister abstracts fetching a list of artifacts based on
 // provided version